Investment Options to help grow your charitable giving

 Long-Term Growth Pool is for capital growth and long term giving.
 77% equity, 22% fixed income, 1% cash.

-Donors with a 10+ year time horizon on investing and granting can use the long-term approach.
-The Long-Term Pool is used for Endowment Funds.
+It is for donors with a 10+ year time horizon on investing and granting and is used for Endowment Funds.

 Capital Preservation is for stability of principal: A combination of money market, certificates of deposit, and other liquid short term securities.